Punktum-dk/epp-service-specification/README.md

 - `type="int"` (internationalized): the content must use only characters from the 7-bit US-ASCII subset of UTF-8.
-- `type="loc"` (localized): the content may use unrestricted UTF-8.
+- `type="loc"` (localized): the content can contain the following characters: a-zA-ZÀÁÂÃÄÅÆÇÈÉÊËÌÍÎÏÐÑÒÓÔÕÖØÙÚÛÜÝßàáâãäåæçèéêëìíîïðñòóôõöøùúûüýþÞÿ

-From [RFC:5733]:

-> If an internationalized form (type="int") is provided,
->      element content MUST be represented in a subset of UTF-8 that can
->      be represented in the 7-bit US-ASCII character set.
-If a
->      localized form (type="loc") is provided, element content MAY be
->      represented in unrestricted UTF-8.

 - For contacts with **Denmark** as the country, the local (`loc`) format is used and the international (`int`) format is ignored.